aetperf/aetperf.github.io/_posts/2023-08-16-Using-a-local-sentence-embedding-model-for-similarity-calculation.md

 | `BAAI/bge-base-en`        | Yes |  No |  512 |  768 |
 | `text-embedding-ada-002`  |  No | Yes | 1536 | 8191 |

-While a larger instance of BAAI/bge - `BAAI/bge-large-en` - is available, we've opted for BAAI/bge-base-en for its relatively smaller size (0.44GB), making it fast and suitable for regular machines.
-It's also worth mentioning that despite its compact nature, `BAAI/bge-base-en` boasts a second-place rank on the Massive Text Embedding Benchmark leaderboard (MTEB) at the time of writing this post, which you can check out here: [https://huggingface.co/spaces/mteb/leaderboard](https://huggingface.co/spaces/mteb/leaderboard).
+While a larger instance of BAAI/bge - `BAAI/bge-large-en` - is available, we've opted for BAAI/bge-base-en for its relatively smaller size of 0.44GB, making it fast and suitable for regular machines.
+It's also worth mentioning that despite its compact nature, `BAAI/bge-base-en` boasts a second-place rank on the Massive Text Embedding Benchmark leaderboard MTEB at the time of writing this post, which you can check out here: [https://huggingface.co/spaces/mteb/leaderboard](https://huggingface.co/spaces/mteb/leaderboard).

-For the purpose of running this embedding model, we'll be utilizing the neat Python library [sentence_transformers](https://www.sbert.net/).
+For the purpose of running this embedding model, we'll be utilizing the neat Python library [`sentence_transformers`](https://www.sbert.net/).
 Alternatively, there are other Python libraries that provide access to this model, such as [FlagEmbedding](https://github.com/FlagOpen/FlagEmbedding/tree/master) or [LangChain](https://python.langchain.com/docs/integrations/text_embedding/bge_huggingface).

 Now, let's get started by importing the necessary libraries.